Grand vizier

-Initially, the Grand Viziers were exclusively of Turk origin in the Ottoman Empire.
-However, after there were troubles between the Turkish Grand Vizier Çandarlı Halil Pasha the Younger and Sultan Mehmed II (who had him executed), there was a rise of slave administrators (devshirme).
+Initially, the grand viziers were exclusively of Turk origin in the Ottoman Empire.
+However, after there were troubles between the Turkish grand vizier Çandarlı Halil Pasha the Younger and Sultan Mehmed II (who had him executed), there was a rise of slave administrators (devshirme).
 These were much easier for the sultans to control, as compared to the free administrators of Turkish aristocratic origin.

+Etymology

+Grand Vizier is an Indo-European word particularly originating from the Farsi language for high ranking administrator within in the countries of "greater Persia".